 Gavilan Golf Course • Gilroy, CA • 7/16/16

 I got out here around 9:30 on Saturday and it wasn’t super busy out.
 I paid my $15 for nine holes and went right out, never catching anyone else as I walked the course.
 I did have a routing mishap along the way, thanks to a poorly placed bench.
 Next to the blue tees for the 7th hole, there is a bench that is labeled as hole 4/13.
 Being right next to the 3rd green, I naturally played this hole and then had to backtrack when I realized it wasn’t correct.
 That was frustrating!

 Gavilan is amidst the Gavilan College sports complex, but the course is always open to the public.
 They also have foot golf here.

 It is a par-31 layout.
 Only one of the par-4s is over 300 yards, but the par-3s are a pretty diverse mix of lengths.
-They range form 92 yards up to 181.
+They range from 92 yards up to 181.

 The layout at Gavilan is very basic.
 The only real interesting holes are the 8th and 9th.
 The 8th is the shortest of the par-3s, but does have a little water hazard in front of the green.
 The 9th plays across a wash to an elevated green next to the small clubhouse.

 Conditions here were pretty mediocre.
-Lots of bare areas and pretty dried out everywhere.
+There were lots of bare areas and it was pretty dried out everywhere.
 I guess the greens were okay enough, though.
 They were in reasonably good shape for a course of this caliber.